Understanding Types of Investment in Malaysia

 - Income from dividends

-- Volatile in short time
+- Volatile in a short time

-- Require many research and analyze
+- Require much research and analyze

 - High risk

-- Stable long term investment
+- Stable long-term investment

 - Easy to buy